Google AdsMarch 2026 · 7 min read

 Do not start with Performance Max as your primary campaign.
 It requires conversion history to work well, and it gives you very limited control and visibility in the early stages.
 Start with Search, build conversion data, then layer in PMax once the algorithm has something to learn from.

-For budgets under CHF 800/month, skip remarketing entirely and put 100% into a tightly focused Search campaign.
+For budgets under CHF 1,000/month, skip remarketing entirely and put 100% into a tightly focused Search campaign.
 The remarketing audience will be too small to be effective at low spend levels anyway.

-A real example: what CHF 800/month looks like in practice
+A real example: what a well-run Zürich-area campaign looks like

 Data sources